 Applicable Law from a German Perspective

-A German probate court (Nachlassgericht) will determine the applicable law for deaths occurring on or after August 17, 2015 by applying the European Succession Regulation (hereinafter "Brussels IV").
+A German probate court (Nachlassgericht) will determine the applicable law for deaths occurring on or after August 17, 2015, by applying the European Succession Regulation (hereinafter "Brussels IV").

-The fundamental principal underlying the Regulation is that the law applicable to "succession as a whole" is governed by the law of the state in which the decedent had his habitual residence (gewöhnlicher Aufenthalt) at the time of death.
-See art.
-21(1) Brussels IV. if under Art.
-21 Brussels IV foreign law is applicable, the reference to the foreign law includes the rules of private international law in so far as those rules make a renvoi: (a) to the law of a Member State; or (b) to the law of another third State which would apply its own law.
+If under Art.
+21 Brussels IV refers to foreign law, such reference includes the rules of private international law insofar as those rules make a renvoi: (a) to the law of a Member State; or (b) to the law of another third State which would apply its own law.
 However, if the testator has effectively elected foreign law to govern the “succession as a whole”, "local law" applies and there is no back reference to German law.

-Basic Principles of German Law pertaining to the Administration of the Estate
+Basic Principles of German Law Pertaining to the Administration of the Estate

 Requirement of a German Certificate of Executorship and/or Certificate of Inheritance